YuraGB/github-res/README.md

 ## To do
     - To split api calls to different functions

     - Remove Ant design.
-It  doesn't uses alot
+It doesn't use alot

     - Add a loading spinner